-Today I am going to write about something I have noticed on so many websites and then for it to work and honestly I am so surprised that when I contacted the webmaster of those websites they had NO idea it was even possible.
-With this in mind I have decided to write this article so if you do not know if you have this issue you are able to check.
+Today I am going to write about something I have noticed on so many websites and then for it to work and honestly, I am so surprised that when I contacted the webmaster of those websites they had NO idea it was even possible.
+With this in mind, I have decided to write this article so if you do not know if you have this issue you can check.

 First of all for this exploit to work the programmer behind the website needed to have not done any checks when it comes to confirming payments.
 Normally a payment script works like this.